cctry/watermark/README.md

-- To insert a watermark: python watermark.py insert \<origin image fliename\> \<mark image filename\> [\<publicKey\>]
+- To insert a watermark: python watermark.py insert \<origin image fliename\> \<mark image filename\>

-> e.x. python watermark.py insert image.png mark.png [public.pem]
+> e.x. python watermark.py insert image.png mark.png

-​	It will save the marked image at the current directory.
+​	It will save the marked image at the current directory and generate a pair of key.
+The private key ('private.pem') is for extract.
-   If you want to generate keys, please leave it blank.

 - To extract a watermark: python watermark.py extract \<fliename\> \<privateKey\> [-s \<path\>]

 ​	-s: save the extracted image to the current directory